-Blac Chyna’s Snapchat Rant Calls Tyga ‘A Bitch’ For Ignoring Son’s Child Support
+Blac Chyna’s Snapchat Rant Calls Out Tyga For Ignoring Son’s Child Support

 Meanwhile, Tyga is snapping from the studio where he’s working on his next mixtape B-tch I’m The Sh-t 2.
 To keep in mind, his mentions are also flooded with #PayJenny hashtags in reference to Chyna’s Snaps.

-Chyna was so upset that in her messages that she dragged the father of her daughter Dream and Kylie Jenner, girlfriend of the singer.
+Chyna was so upset that in her messages she dragged the father of her daughter Dream and Kylie Jenner, girlfriend of the singer.

-“Go tell Kylie and Rob about our son’s bank account, because that’s the only reason I’m in touch.
+“Go tell Kylie and Rob about our son’s bank account, because that’s the only reason I’m in touch.”
 In addition, she claimed that Tyga has been cheating Kim Kardashian’s sister with someone else.

 A post shared by blacchyna snapchats (@blacchynasnapchats) on